kubedb/cli/docs/guides/postgres/snapshot/instant_backup.md

 - `spec.storageSecretName` points to the Secret containing the credentials for snapshot storage destination.
 - `spec.gcs.bucket` points to the bucket name used to store the snapshot data.

 In this case, `kubedb.com/kind: Postgres` tells KubeDB operator that this Snapshot belongs to a Postgres object.
 Only PostgreSQL controller will handle this Snapshot object.

 > Note: Snapshot and Secret objects must be in the same namespace as Postgres, `script-postgres`, in our case.

-#### Snapshot Storage Secret
+### Snapshot Storage Secret

 Storage Secret should contain credentials that will be used to access storage destination.
 In this tutorial, snapshot data will be stored in a Google Cloud Storage (GCS) bucket.

-For that a storage Secret is needed with following 2 keys:
+For GCS bucket, a storage Secret require to have following 2 keys:

 | Key                               | Description                                                |
 |-----------------------------------|------------------------------------------------------------|